eclipse-che/che-docs/src/main/_docs/setup/setup-docker.md

 ```

 ## Configuration
 Most important configuration properties are defined as environment variables that you pass into the container.
-You can also optionally pass in a custom `che.properties` which has internal Che configuration that is loaded when Che's tomcat is booted.
 For example, to have Che listen on port 9000:

 ```shell
 docker run -p:9000:9000 \